User Tampering in Reinforcement Learning Recommender Systems: Introduction

-This paper makes two core contributions to the literature on the ethics and safety of media recommender systems.
-Firstly, we formalise the notion of user tampering as a potential safety issue specific to RL-based media recommenders; we do this by using the Causal Influence Diagram techniques proposed by \citet{everitt21b} to extract the specific causal phenomenon enabling RL-based recommenders to learn to manipulate users' preferences, opinions and interests.
-Secondly, we simulate a simple media recommendation problem.
-We show that a standard Q-learning algorithm can learn to exploit user tampering, by developing a policy of making recommendations that affect our simulated users' content `preferences', before capitalising on those effects in later recommendations.
-While our simulation occurs on a significantly smaller scale than a real recommendation problem scenario, it nonetheless affirms the user tampering theory and so has significant implications for actual RL-based media recommender systems.
+User tampering is formalized using the Causal Influence Diagram techniques, proposed by \citet{everitt21b}, to extract the specific mechanisms enabling RL-based recommenders to learn such manipulating strategies.
+Unlike previous research, our formalization directly engages with the state-of-the-art algorithmic designs featured in recent RL-based recommendation literature.
+Our second contribution is an experimental demonstration of user tampering in recommender systems.
+In particular, we design a simulation study capturing a simple media recommendation problem.
+We show that a standard Q-learning algorithm can learn to exploit user tampering by developing a policy for making recommendations that affect our simulated users' content preferences.
+While our simulation occurs on a significantly smaller scale than a real recommendation problem scenario, its novelty is relevant because it aims to replicate a known cause of opinion shift in social media users.
+Thus, our simulation study computationally affirms that user tampering is a crucial ethical and safety concern which must be taken seriously when designing and deploying RL-based media recommender systems.

+The rest of this paper is structured as follows.
+In Section 2, we formulate the media recommendation problem as a Markov Decision Process.
+We then introduce a causal model of the recommendation problem, which we think can be representative of a large subset of current leading recommender systems.
+Section 3 introduces user tampering formally.
+We draw on Casual Influence Diagram techniques to identify problematic behavioural incentives in our proposed problem formulation.
+We then use these techniques to articulate why mitigation strategies applicable to similar tampering problems cannot apply successfully to user tampering.
+Section 4 introduces our simulation study and its results.
+Finally, Section 5 concludes the paper.